-When Stephanie Downey was deciding on graduate school she chose Delaware Valley College’s MBA program for the practical reasons – it was convenient and affordable – but also for personal reasons.
+When Stephanie Downey was deciding on graduate school she chose Delaware Valley University’s MBA program for the practical reasons – it was convenient and affordable – but also for personal reasons.
 “DelVal had times and classes that worked for my job and family schedules,” Downey said.
 “I also preferred a smaller program that could offer me more of an individual experience.”

 Those individual experiences translated to professors who provided the opportunity “to bring our own work experiences into the classroom,” Downey said.